- No products in the cart.

 It is important to know what your skin type is in order for you to make right decisions about a proper skin care regimen or treatment which is suitable for your particular skin care needs.
 A skin type is a classification that describes a person’s genetic skin type.
 It never changes because it’s what you were born with.
 Only the condition of the skin changes.

 There are 5 common skin types: normal, oily, dry, combination and sensitive.
 It is determined by how much, or how little, oil your skin produces.
-Genes, diet, stress level, hormonal fluctuation, medication and even your skin care regimen all determine how much oil your it produces.
+Genes, diet, stress level, hormonal fluctuation, medication and even your skin care regimen all determine how much oil your skin produces.

 In order for you to determine what your skin type is, it is best to do a “skin test”.
 To do this, you must wash your face, pat it dry then after a few minutes, take a piece of lens-cleaning tissue paper and press on different spots on your face.
 If your skin is oily, the paper will stick, pick up oily spots and become translucent.
 If the paper doesn’t stick, or pick up any oily spots then it is most likely dry.
 If the paper sticks to your t-zone (forehead, nose and chin) then you have normal or combination skin.